 In addition to participation in Special Olympics clinics, Painter's players have also visited local elementary schools and hospitals, and devoted time to the Boys and Girls Club and Big Brothers/Big Sisters.

 The Boilermakers have hosted a shopping spree for disadvantaged area families in each of the last three years.
-Every year, members of the Boilermaker men's basketball program voted unanimously to give up part of their holiday per diem to aid in the shopping spree.
+Every year, members of the Boilermaker men's basketball program have voted unanimously to give up part of their holiday per diem to aid in the shopping spree.

 In each of the last four years, the team has also participated in The Challenge, a 5K run/walk that benefits the Purdue Center for Cancer Research.